2021 Literacy Award Winner

-The Texas Center for the Book has announced that Books to the Border, a project of Trinity University Press, is the recipient of the fifth annual Texas Center for the Book Literacy Award.
+The Texas Center for the Book has announced that the South Texas Literacy Coalition is the recipient of the sixth annual Texas Center for the Book Literacy Award.
 This $2,000 award, which honors a qualified 501(c)(3) organization that has made outstanding contributions to increasing literacy in Texas, is modeled on the Library of Congress’ annual literacy awards.
-Funded by the Texas Library and Archives Foundation, Inc., the 2020 Literacy Awards also include two honorable mentions, awarded to the Rotary Club of Wimberley and The Leaders Readers Network.
+View a video about this year’s winner.

-Nonprofit organizations whose primary purpose is to support and encourage literacy are eligible.
-Anyone may submit a nomination, and eligible organizations are encouraged to self-nominate.
+The nomination period for the annual Texas Center for the Book Literacy Award is June 1 - September 1.
 This award is made possible by the Texas Library and Archives Foundation, Inc. and was inspired by the Library of Congress Literacy Awards.
-The winner, Books to the Border, will receive the Texas Center for the Book’s nomination for the 2020 Library of Congress State Literacy Award.
+The winner will receive the Texas Center for the Book’s nomination for the 2021 Library of Congress State Literacy Award.

 Established in 1987, the Texas Center for the Book seeks to stimulate public interest in books, reading, literacy, and libraries.
 The Center builds partnerships with library professionals, educators, authors, publishers, and booksellers who provide support to our shared mission of promoting a love of literature throughout the Lone Star State.
 The Texas Center for the Book is under the direction of the Texas State Library and Archives Commission at the Lorenzo De Zavala State Archives and Library Building in Austin, Texas.